 Though he’s widely considered one of the most iconic musicians of the 20th century, Jimi Hendrix passed away as his career was really just getting started.
-Still, he managed to accomplish a lot in the approximately four years he spent in the spotlight, and leave this world a legend when he died in 1970, at the age of 27.
-On what would be his 75th birthday, here are 10 things you might not have known about Jimi Hendrix.
+Still, he managed to accomplish a lot in the approximately four years he spent in the spotlight, and leave this world a legend when he died on September 18, 1970, at the age of 27.
+Here are 10 things you might not have known about the musical legend.

 Jimi Hendrix was born in Seattle on November 27, 1942 as John Allen Hendrix.
 He was initially raised by his mother while his father, James “Al” Hendrix, was in Europe fighting in World War II.
 When Al returned to the United States in 1945, he collected his son and renamed him James Marshall Hendrix.